wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Changelog ==
+= vCita Contact Form Version 3.9.0 =
+* New - collect payments using Stripe.
+* Customize and better control the automatic email notifications sent to your clients and your business.
+* Set Future Booking Cut-Off Date
+* More Layouts for the LiveSite Widget

 = vCita Contact Form Version 3.8.0 =
 * New design for the email notifications sent from vCita to you & your clients
 * More customization for the emails including branding colors and logo